 4 oz (½ block) shredded pepper jack

 Melt butter on medium high heat.
 When butter is completely melted, lower heat to medium low and cook until sizzling stops.
-Add Cajun seasoning and flour.
-Whisk.
+Whisk in flour and Cajun seasoning.
 Cook for 2 minutes.
 Add jalapenos; cook one more minute.

 While whisking vigorously, gradually add milk.
 Add Tabasco, salt, and pepper flakes, and cook until thickened, about 5-10 minutes.